gem-aniveshtiwari/mongo-db-assignment/README.md

 1. You should have compatible Java Version 17 and above
 2. There should exist a Mongo-DB database "mydb"
-3. There should exist a Mongo-db collection "users"
+3. There should exist a Mongo-db collection "users" with fields: id(auto generated), name, email, age

 To run the Application, click run on your local machine and Open the below link "http://localhost:8080/swagger-ui.html#/"